 Establishing a budgeting strategy is another key component of fiscal success in charter schools.
 This should include budgeting based on a percentage of projected enrollment, a per-pupil expenditure for curriculum and operations, and an annual evaluation of school improvement initiatives and programs.
 This allows the budgeting team to allocate funds in a transparent and effective manner, ensuring that the school’s priorities are met.

-Budgeting is a team process and engaging all departments of the organization in the charter school finance process is crucial for success.
+Budgeting is a team process and engaging all departments of the organization in the charter finance process is crucial for success.
 By involving academic, technology, exceptional children, and facility departments in budgeting meetings and asking questions, the finance team can make informed spending decisions that are most likely to impact student achievement.

 Finally, charter schools should prioritize facility maintenance and upgrades in order to ensure that their facilities are safe and conducive to learning.
 This includes regular maintenance and repairs, as well as strategic investments in technology and other resources that will enhance the learning experience for students.

-In conclusion, charter school finance, development, and facility management are critical considerations for any successful charter school project.
+Development and facility management are critical considerations for any successful charter school project.
 By following these strategies, charter schools can minimize financial mismanagement, allocate funds effectively, and ensure long-term sustainability.
 By prioritizing budgeting, conservative revenue projections, a clear budgeting strategy, team engagement, and facility maintenance, charter schools can set themselves up for success and make a positive impact on the education of their students.